 Rick Hansen Foundation Accessibility Certification (RHFAC)

-Three municipal facilities, including Meadow Park Sports Centre, Whistler Public Library and Whistler Olympic Plaza, have received the Rick Hansen Foundation Accessibility Certification (RHFAC).
+Six municipal facilities, including Meadow Park Sports Centre, Whistler Public Library, Maury Young Arts Centre, Myrtle Philip Community Centre, Whistler Olympic Plaza and washrooms, have received the Rick Hansen Foundation Accessibility Certification (RHFAC).

 The RHFAC Program is a LEED-style rating system that measures the accessibility of buildings and sites, promoting increased access through the adoption of Universal Design principles.
 The aim of the program is to make all buildings and the exterior environment accessible and safely usable by persons with physical, sensory, or cognitive disabilities.